ConnorPospisil/Disease-Transmission-Simulator/README.md

 ---

-## Contact

-Questions, suggestions, or collaboration opportunities?
-Feel free to reach out or open an issue!

----

-*This simulator is for educational and demonstration purposes.
-It is a simplified model and should not be used for actual public health decision-making.*
+*This simulator is just for my learning.
+It is a simplified model.*